 The panoramic ride continues on the western side of the island.
 There are 2 Brijuni islands on the horizon, the first island of a circular shape is Vrsar, and behind it the long and narrow one is the famous Vanga island.
 Vanga island looks like an open shell and consists of the northern, residential, and the southern, business part.
 The island of Vanga also represents government-owned properties where vacation is provided for high-level political officials.

 As the ride continues, you will notice evergreen undergrowth called maquis.
 About 400 different herb species are registered on the island, from unique forests of holm oak and laurel to beautiful wild orchids and exotic plants such as umbrella pine, cedar and sequoias.

 After the Brijuni residential villas on the elevated part with the antennas, you will see the Austro-Hungarian fortress Tegetthoff and after that the empty pools of the zoo that existed here until 1995.
-According to the statutory provisions, all the carnivores have been moved from here to the zoos in Zagreb and Osijek, and today only herbivores live here and are free to roam everywhere.
+According to the legal provisions, all the carnivores have been moved from here to the zoos in Zagreb and Osijek, and today only herbivores live here and are free to roam everywhere.

 Before the next stop you will visit the Byzantine castrum as the richest archaeological site by its strata in Brijuni and the remains of a Roman villa in Verige Bay.
-During the break, you will have the opportunity to refresh a bit in the cafe Školjka or buy a souvenir that you will take home as a memory of beautiful Brijuni.
+During the break, you will have the opportunity to refresh a bit in the Café Školjka or buy a souvenir that you will take home as a memory of beautiful Brijuni.

-What follows after the break is a visit to museums, permanent exhibitions and St. German’s church, as well as a walk through the Mediterranean garden with a visit to an old olive tree - which slowly ends this excursion across Veliki Brijun.
+What follows after the break is a visit to museums, permanent exhibitions and St. German’s Church, as well as a walk through the Mediterranean garden with a visit to an old olive tree - which slowly ends this excursion across Veliki Brijun.